petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations.md

 With your Liferay DXP environment configured and up and running, it's time to start creating users, organizations, and accounts.

+Businesses often manage user and organizational data separately on an LDAP directory.
+You can connect Liferay to the LDAP directory and import users.

-You'll create four user accounts assigned across two different organizations.
+Next, you'll create four user accounts assigned across two different organizations.
 Users must belong to their respective organizations and be assigned appropriate permissions.

 ![The Delectable Bonsai organization chart shows the first four users.](./users-accounts-organizations/images/01.png)